 Inflammatory breast cancer

-IBC tends to grow quickly and aggressively, and is usually diagnosed when it is already in an advanced stage, typically stage IIIB or stage IV.
+IBC tends to grow quickly and aggressively, and is typically diagnosed when it is already in an advanced stage, most often stage IIIB or stage IV.

 Inflammatory breast cancer treatment options

 Treatment of inflammatory breast cancer typically includes chemotherapy, followed by surgery (breast-conserving surgery or total mastectomy) and radiation therapy.
 Additional therapy, such as hormone therapy and/or additional chemotherapy, may also be given.
 Learn more about advanced treatments for breast cancer.